esc/numba-rvsdg-talk/abstract.rst

 input program correctly is a necessary first step to constructing the full RVSDG and has significant merit in it's own right.

-This package available on PyPi as: https://pypi.org/project/numba-rvsdg/
+Sources on GitHub as: https://github.com/numba/numba-rvsdg Package on PyPi as: https://pypi.org/project/numba-rvsdg/

 References:

+[1] Siu Kwan Lam, Antoine Pitrou and Stanly Seibert.
+Numba: A LLVM-based Python JIT Compiler.
+Proc.
+Second Workshop on the LLVM Compiler Infrastructure in HPC, pp. 1-6, ACM.
+2015

-[1] Helge Bahmann, Nico Reissmann, Magnus Jahre, and Jan Christian Meyer.
+[2] Helge Bahmann, Nico Reissmann, Magnus Jahre, and Jan Christian Meyer.
 Perfect reconstructability of control flow from demand dependence graphs.
 ACM Transactions on Architecture and Code Optimization, 11(4):66:1–66:25, 2015.

-[2] Nico Reissmann, Jan Christian Meyer, Helge Bahmann, and Magnus Själander.
+[3] Nico Reissmann, Jan Christian Meyer, Helge Bahmann, and Magnus Själander.
 RVSDG: An Intermediate Representation for Optimizing Compilers.
 Association for Computing Machinery (ACM) 19(6):1-28, 2020